Licentiate of Sacred Theology (S.T.L.)

 - Schedule for S.T.L.
 Thesis Research and Writing

 - During the second semester of the S.T.L. program, the student will enroll in DT 810 Thesis Proposal, during which he or she will choose a director who will agree to meet with the student on a regular basis.
 The student will work with the thesis director to develop a proposal.
 The director will approve and forward the proposal to the President of the Pontifical Faculty at least one month before the end of the semester.
 The President will then ask another professor to review the proposal.
-Once this professor accepts the proposal, the student continues with the writing of the thesis.
+Once this professor accepts the proposal, the President will inform the student who then will continue writing the thesis.

-- The content of the Theisis Proposal is as follows:
+- The content of the Thesis Proposal is as follows: